davidMis/DirectionField/README.md

-If you are looking for general-purpose mathematical computation languages, start with Python or R. You probably don't want to use Javascript for any serious work unless you absolutely have to and really know that gotchas of the language.
+If you are looking for general-purpose mathematical computation languages, start with Python or R. You probably don't want to use Javascript for any serious work unless you absolutely have to and really know the gotchas of the language.